Characterization of the equivalence of robustification and regularization in linear and matrix regression: On the equivalence of robustification and regularization in matrix estimation problems

-where $\D^{(ij)}\in\R^{m\times n}$; alternatively, in inner product notation, $Y_{ij} = X_{ij} + \langle \D^{(ij)},\X\rangle + \epsilon_{ij}$.
 This linear model of uncertainty captures a variety of possible forms of uncertainty and accounts for possible interactions among different entries of the matrix $\X$.
 Note that in matrix notation, the nominal problem becomes, subject to linear uncertainty in $\X$,

 where here $\U$ is some collection of linear maps and $\D\in\U$ is defined as $[\D(\X)]_{ij} = \langle \D^{(ij)},\X\rangle $, where again $\D^{(ij)}\in\R^{m\times n}$ (all linear maps can be written in such a form).
 Note here the direct analogy to the vector case, with the notation $\D(\X)$ chosen for simplicity.
 (For clarity, note that $\D$ is not itself a matrix, although one could interpret it as a matrix in $\D^{mn\times mn}$, albeit at a notational cost; we avoid this here.)